Redwoods Treewalk launches new attraction to bring tourism hope - NZ Herald

 "Creating a light structure is difficult enough - creating a light structure to fit within the canopy of ancient trees is a new height of difficulty," Trubridge said.

-Trubridge said Rakuraku Lantern is his largest project so far and he's hoping the positive impact the installation brings to Redwoods is just as big.
+Trubridge said Horoeka Lantern was his largest project so far and he was hoping the positive impact the installation brought to Redwoods was just as big.

 The structure is made from an environmentally friendly MDF product derived from radiata pine grown in NZ.
 It has a 50-year lifespan and will eventually get covered in green moss – much like the current lanterns – as it gets absorbed into the natural environment.